Robert McNamara as Secretary of Defense: Skybolt Crisis

-Prior to the decision to develop SRAMs, the U.S. and the UK had agreed during the Eisenhower administration to jointly develop the AGM-48 Skybolt air-launched ballistic missile (ALBM), with the British canceling all of their missile programs.
+Prior to the decision to develop SRAMs, the U.S. and the United Kingdom had agreed during the Eisenhower administration to jointly develop the AGM-48 Skybolt air-launched ballistic missile (ALBM), with the British canceling all of their missile programs.
 McNamara announced plans to cancel the program in November 1962, following unsuccessful tests of Skybolt and successful tests of the Polaris and Minuteman missiles, though early Polaris and Minuteman test failure rates had been comparable to Skybolt.
 He persuaded President Kennedy to cancel the program on 23 November 1962.
 This triggered the diplomatic Skybolt Crisis with the UK; Kennedy quickly convened a conference with Prime Minister Harold Macmillan in mid-December 1962.
-The result was the Nassau Agreement, under which the U.S. would supply the Royal Navy with Polaris missiles for UK manufactured nuclear warheads (a step McNamara had opposed).
+The result was the Nassau Agreement, under which the U.S. would supply the Royal Navy with Polaris missiles for UK manufactured nuclear warheads and submarines (a step McNamara had opposed).

 Heightened alert

 McNamara raised the proportion of Strategic Air Command (SAC) strategic bombers on 15-minute ground alert from 25% to 50%, thus lessening their vulnerability to missile attack.
 He also approved Operation Chrome Dome in 1961, in which some B-52 strategic bomber aircraft armed with thermonuclear weapons remained on continuous airborne alert, flying routes that put them in positions to attack targets in the Soviet Union if they were ordered to do so.
 This would lead to a number of Broken Arrow nuclear weapon accidents.
+(Note: The U.S. strategic bomber airborne alert operation, code-named Chrome Dome, was also seen as a realistic training mission.)